neuromol/phd_thesis/Chapter_3/RNA_seq/README.md

 *method adapted from https://www.nature.com/articles/nprot.2012.016*

-**After checking Fastqs with FastQC and removing over repersented reads and adaptors with Cutadapt**
+**After checking Fastqs with FastQC and removing over represented reads and adaptors with Cutadapt**

 ## Mapping and sorting